idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/index.md

 - limited: different limiters can be applied when interpolating cell-centered data to faces.
 A summary of limiter options can be found in [Limiters/index.md]

+Note that the INS and MD kernel sets are redundant in terms of targeted functionality.
+Historically, the INS kernel set was developed in this module and the MD kernel set was developed in the SAM application [!citep](hu2021sam).
+With the Nuclear Energy Advanced Modeling and Simulation (NEAMS) program dedicated to consolidating fluid dynamics modeling, SAM capabilities are being migrated upstream as appropriate into the common module layer.
+In the not-too-distant future these kernel sets will be consolidated into a single set.

 For an introductory slideshow on the use of the Navier Stokes Finite Volume solvers in MOOSE, we refer the visitor to the [Navier Stokes Workshop Slides](slides/index.md optional=True).